howardthesheep/howardthesheep/README.md

 ## I’m @howardthesheep.
 Software Consultant and Engineer.
- Primary Interests: InfoSec, Game Design & Development, Artificial General Intelligence Current Practices: Web Design & Development, Desktop Applications(Native & Cross-platform), Mobile Applications(Native & Cross-platform)
+- Primary Interests: InfoSec, Game Design & Development, Artificial General Intelligence
+- Current Practices: Web Design & Development, Desktop Applications(Native & Cross-platform), Mobile Applications(Native & Cross-platform)

+## About Me
 I'm howardthesheep.
 I've been interested in computers and electronics for as long as I can remember.
 In my early teens I began to learn basic software config & languages such as: html, css, visual basic, and javascript.
 I always liked frontend development the most.
 It provided that instant